Qovery/documentation/website/docs/using-qovery/configuration/lifecycle-job.md

 ## Logs

-To learn how to display your application logs, navigate to [logs section in our Debugging guide][guides.getting-started.debugging#logs]
+To learn how to display your application logs, navigate to [logs section][docs.using-qovery.deployment.logs#live-logs]

 ## Job output
 Qovery expects the output file to be written in the following path `/qovery-output/qovery-output.json` (the `output` folder is automatically mounted by Qovery).